-The Piedmont College Campus Police Department is responsible for issuing timely warnings in compliance with the Jeanne Clery Act, 20 U.S.C.
+The Piedmont University Campus Police Department is responsible for issuing timely warnings in compliance with the Jeanne Clery Act, 20 U.S.C.
 1092(f).
-Timely warnings are triggered when the college determines that a Clery Act crime for which it must report statistics presents a serious or continuing threat to the campus community.
+Timely warnings are triggered when the University determines that a Clery Act crime for which it must report statistics presents a serious or continuing threat to the campus community.
 Timely warnings are considered for, but not limited to, the following classifications of reported crimes: criminal homicide, sex offences, robbery, aggravated assault, burglary, motor vehicle theft and major incidents of arson, and may be issued for other reported crimes as deemed appropriate under the circumstances.
-Anyone with information about a crime, warranting a timely warning or emergency notification, should promptly report the circumstances to the Piedmont College Campus Police, by phone or in person at:
+Anyone with information about a crime, warranting a timely warning or emergency notification, should promptly report the circumstances to the Piedmont University Campus Police, by phone or in person at:

-Demorest Campus: 131 Rhode Island St. (in Getman-Babcock Residence Hall) Phone: 706-939-1349 Email: campuspolice@piedmont.edu Athens Campus: The Commons, 595 Prince Avenue Phone: 706-433-1789 Email: jandrews@piedmont.edu
+Demorest Campus: 131 Rhode Island St. (in Getman-Babcock Residence Hall)

+Phone: 706-939-1349

+Email: campuspolice@piedmont.edu

+Athens Campus: Director of Administration or BOS Security (after hours), 1295 Prince Avenue

+Phone: 706-939-1349 (Demorest Campus Police Chief)

+Email: jandrews@piedmont.edu